stefanuddenberg/starter-academic/content/home/presentations.md

 Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).
 {{% /alert %}} -->

+**Uddenberg, S.**, Albohn, D. N., &amp; Todorov, A. (2023).
+Deep generative models of facial impressions at the population and idiosyncratic levels.
+Poster presented at the Workshop on Humans, Deep Networks & Facial Recognition, 3/13/23.

+Albohn, D. N., **Uddenberg, S.**, &amp; Todorov, A. (2023).
+Photorealistic reverse correlation.
+Poster presented at the Society for Personality and Social Psychology, 2/23/23.

+**Uddenberg, S.** (2023).
+Revealing hidden biases in face representation via deceptively simple tasks.
+Talk given at Northwestern Medicine's Insitute for Augmented Intelligence in Medicine, 2/2/23.

+**Uddenberg, S.** (2023).
+Revealing hidden biases in face representation via deceptively simple tasks.
+Talk given at Barnard College's Department of Psychology, 1/23/23.

+**Uddenberg, S.** (2022).
+Revealing hidden biases in face representation via deceptively simple tasks.
+Talk given at University of Massachusetts Amherst's Department of Psychological and Brain Sciences, 12/9/22.

+**Uddenberg, S.** (2022).
+Revealing hidden biases in face representation via deceptively simple tasks.
+Talk given at University of Illinois Urabana-Champaign's Department of Psychology, 11/14/22.

 **Uddenberg, S.**, &amp; Todorov, A. (2022).
 Exploring visual representations of race with deep generative models.
 Talk given at the 2022 Midwestern Psychological Association Conference, 04/21/22.

-**Uddenberg, S.**, &amp; Todorov, A. (2022).
+**Uddenberg, S.** (2022).
 Revealing hidden biases in face representation via deceptively simple tasks.
 Talk given at Dartmouth College's Psychological &amp; Brain Sciences Department, 01/14/22.

 **Uddenberg, S.**, Thompson, B., Vlasceanu, M., Griffiths, T. L., &amp; Todorov, A. (2021).
 A face you can trust?: Iterated learning reveals how stereotypes of facial trustworthiness may propagate in the absence of evidence.
 Talk given at the University of Massachusetts-Amherst's Cognitive Brownbag, 11/17/21.